informalsystems/quint/doc/lang.md

 This is equivalent to `p_1.and(p_2.and( ... and(p_n)...)`.
 The indentation is not important.
 However, you can produce nice indentation by hand, if you like.
-The first occurence of `&` is optional.
-Choose according to your taste.

 ## Action operators